GiulioRossetti/cdlib/docs/reference/benchmark.rst

 Synthetic Benchmarks
 ********************

-Evaluating Community Detection algorithms on ground truth communities can be tricky when the annotation is based on external semantic information, not on topological ones.
+Evaluating Community Detection algorithms on ground truth communities can be tricky when the annotation is based on external semantic information, not topological ones.

 For this reason, ``cdlib`` integrates synthetic network generators with planted community structures.